haacked/haacked.com/_posts/archived/2005-12-11-using-textboxes-as-labels.aspx.markdown

 ---
 layout: post
-title: "Using TextBoxes as Labels"
+title: Using TextBoxes as Labels
 date: 2005-12-11 -0800
 comments: true
 disqus_identifier: 11330
 categories: []
+redirect_from: "/archive/2005/12/10/using-textboxes-as-labels.aspx/"
 ---

 In this post, I plan to give out some rough code I hope you find useful.
 But first, an introduction.
 Occasionally, in the search to compress more into less space, web designers will create a form in which the text